jesse990/FPL-Decision-Intelligence-Platform/docs/architecture.md

 ## Project Purpose

 The FPL Decision Intelligence Platform is an end-to-end analytics solution that processes Fantasy Premier League data and delivers actionable insights through interactive Power BI visualizations.
-The system ingests data from the official FPL API, applies advanced feature engineering and validation logic, and surfaces predictive recommendations—particularly for captain selection optimization.
+The system ingests data from the official FPL API, applies advanced feature engineering and validation logic, and surfaces predictive recommendations particularly for captaincy selection optimization.

 ## Data Flow

 ### Stage 1: Historical Data (Gameweeks 1-5/6)

 Data for the first 5-6 gameweeks of each season comes from the [vaastav Fantasy-Premier-League GitHub repository](https://github.com/vaastav/Fantasy-Premier-League).
-Initially, I used the pre-merged `merged_gw.csv` files, but discovered significant data quality issues—particularly empty fields after gameweek 20.
+Initially, I used the pre-merged `merged_gw.csv` files, but discovered significant data quality issues particularly empty fields after gameweek 20.
 To address this, I built a Python script (`FootballFPLFinal.py`) that extracts individual gameweek files from the repository and `mergingGameweeks.py` to combine them seasonally based on filename prefixes, ensuring data integrity across all three seasons.

 ### Stage 2: Live Data (Gameweeks 6+)